GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 - [ ] Creates an IAM service account for Workload Identity and an IAM service account to be used as a custom node pool service account.
 - [ ] Configures the cluster for Workload Identity.
 - [ ] Creates a Kubernetes namespace to host Saxml servers and a Kubernetes service account to use with Workload Identity
 - [ ] Creates two Google Cloud Storage buckets.
+One to be used as a Saxml admin bucket.
+The other to manage serving checkpoints and other serving artifacts.
 - [ ] Creates an Artifact Registry
 - [ ] Creates a BigQuery dataset and table
 - [ ] Creates a Pubsub topic and BigQuery subscription

 The last three steps are optional.
 They can be skipped by setting the `create_artifact_registry` and the `create_perf_testing_infrastructure` Terraform input variables to `false`.
+Refer to the below instructions on updating Terraform input variables.

 The Terraform configuration creates and configures a new VPC  by default.
 However, you can also opt to use an existing VPC for a GKE cluster, as this functionality is supported by the [gke-aiml Terraform module](../terraform-modules/gke-aiml/README.md), which is used by the Terraform configuration.

-To use an existing VPC you need to modify the inputs to the `module "base_environment"` in the `environment/1-base-infrastrucutre/main.tf` file, following the instructions in [gke-aiml Terraform module documentation](../terraform-modules/gke-aiml/README.md)
+To use an existing VPC you need to modify the inputs to the `module "base_environment"` in the `environment/1-base-infrastrucutre/main.tf` file, following the instructions in the [gke-aiml Terraform module documentation](../terraform-modules/gke-aiml/README.md)

 In the second stage, the Saxml components, including admin servers, model servers, and http proxies are deployed to the GKE cluster.
 This stage is automated with **Skaffold** and **Kustomize**.